hyprwm/hyprland-wiki/pages/Hypr Ecosystem/hyprpaper.md

 wallpaper = , /home/me/amongus.png
 ```

-Monitor names can be checked with `hyprctl monitors`
+Monitor names can be checked with `hyprctl monitors`.

-Also can be used with `desc:` followed by the monitor's description without the (PORT) at the end
+Also can be used with `desc:` followed by the monitor's description without the (PORT) at the end.

 You may add `contain:` or `tile:` before the file path in `wallpaper =` to set the mode to either contain or tile, respectively, instead of cover: